The Queen Of Gems

-South Sea pearls are among the largest commercially harvested cultured pearls in the world.
+South Sea pearls are among the largest commercially harvested pearls in the world.

-If the pearl develops in a misshapen way – it is referred to as a baroque pearl.
+If the pearl develops in a irregular way, it is referred to as a baroque pearl.
 This means it is not perfectly round.

-Tahitian cultured pearls are cultivated from the huge black- pinctada maxima oyster and produce very large pearls.
+Tahitian cultured pearls are cultivated from the large black, pinctada maxima oyster, and produce very large pearls.

 Each and every Yvel pearl is examined and assessed by our experts.